hpi-swa-teaching/Squeak-Mastodon/Mastodon-Core.package/MTUIMenu.class/README.md

-STUIMenu contains the main navigation in form of SUIMenuButtons.
+MTUIMenu contains the main navigation in form of MTUIMenuButtons.